quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part49_20.4_Code_Listi.md

 ---

 #### Calculation of Wave Function in Bound.py and Scatt.py
-Background context: The wave function \( u(r) \) is essential for understanding the bound states and scattering properties.
+Background context: The wave function $u(r)$ is essential for understanding the bound states and scattering properties.

 :p How does `Bound.py` calculate the wave function differently from `Scatt.py`?
 ??x